waggle-sensor/labelbox-tools/README.md

 # Labelbox Scripts

-This repo contains a few exampels
+This repo contains tools for managing projects and datasets on Labelbox.

 ## Generating a Labelbox API Key